-The active mortality rates were based on 90% of the RP-2014 Employee Mortality Tables for males and females, with full generational mortality using Scale BB.
-The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Rates, with full generational projection using the ultimate improvement rates from the most recently published scale (U-MP).
+The active mortality rates were based on 90% of the RP-2014 Employee Mortality Tables for males and females.
+The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Rates.
+The rates were projected on a fully generational basis using the ultimate improvement rates from mortality projection scale MP-2018.